navonildeb/navonildeb.github.io/_pages/about.md

 * Scalable Optimization Methods for High-Dimensional Problems
 * Forecasting Counterfactuals in Panel Data

 I also enjoy pursuing collaboration with domain experts in other disciplines.
-In collaboration with [Prof. Robin Radcliffe](https://wildlife.cornell.edu/people/robin-radcliffe) at [College of Veterenary Medicine, Cornell University](https://www.vet.cornell.edu/), our interdisiplinary research builds predictive models for the body weight of endangered rhinoceroses using morphological and demographic data in small-sample settings.
+Currently I am collaborating with [Prof. Robin Radcliffe](https://wildlife.cornell.edu/people/robin-radcliffe) at [College of Veterenary Medicine, Cornell University](https://www.vet.cornell.edu/) and [Prof. Amy Kuceyeski](https://gradschool.weill.cornell.edu/faculty/amy-kuceyeski) at [Department of Radiology](https://radiology.weill.cornell.edu/) at [Weill Cornell Medicine](https://weill.cornell.edu/).
 My research and publications can be found [here](https://navonildeb.github.io//publications/).

 I am actively looking for academic jobs in **Fall 2025**, and happy to connect if you are aware of any openings.